ULHPC/tutorials/containers/singularity/README.md

 * The installation of the IPyParallel package should be done during the image generation
-* Copy-paste the jupyter_venv.def to jupyter_parallel.def
+* Copy-paste the jupyter.def to jupyter_parallel.def
 * Add in the `%post` section, `python3 -m pip install ipyparallel`